 - Ongoing monitoring by the EEOC ensures that corrective measures are maintained and that companies remain accountable for their actions.

-2. Medical Transportation Company Pays $72,500 in Disability Lawsuit
+2. Medical Transportation Company Pays $72,500 for Wrongful Termination Due to Disability Discrimination

 In EEOC v.
 Lifecare Medical Services, the EEOC filed a lawsuit against Lifecare Medical Services, Inc., an Ohio-based medical transportation company, for violating the Americans with Disabilities Act (ADA).
 The EEOC alleged that the company refused to provide a reasonable accommodation to John Adair, an EMT-paramedic diagnosed with multiple sclerosis (MS), and subsequently fired him for absences related to his disability.